1

 Overview

 Perinatal mortality in the United States continues to increase and the issue has gained attention from health care providers, public health officials, and policymakers.
 Improving maternal health is a priority for the State of Colorado.
-Providing prenatal care for more than 43% of births in Colorado, Health First Colorado recognizes the vital importance of a healthy start to life and has a deep commitment to providing quality maternity care to improve health outcomes, reduce cost, and address racial disparities for both pregnant and birthing parents and newborns.
+Providing prenatal care for more than 43% of births in Colorado, Health First Colorado recognizes the vital importance of a healthy start to life and has a deep commitment to providing quality maternity care to improve health outcomes, reduce cost, and address racial disparities for both pregnant and postpartum parents and newborns.

 The Department also collaborated with a diverse group of consumer and member advocates to learn about emerging concerns and care models in maternal care.
 In response to this feedback, the Department has updated the program’s incentive payment model to specifically address substance use disorder and mental health issues.
 In future program years, the Department is devoted to implementing a formal program evaluation through collaboration with the MAC, advocacy groups, and providers to measure and ensure program effectiveness.